SuperOfficeDocs/superoffice-docs/docs/en/request/overview.md

 * Deleted
 * Merged

+The status will change as the request flows through the support system.
 You can [create additional request statuses][4].

-## Category
+## Request category

 All requests belong to a category, and each category has its own rules that define how requests are processed in the system.
-The categories are arranged in a tree structure.
+The request categories are arranged in a tree structure.
 Users can be added as members in the categories individually or via the user groups they belong to.
 You can [create additional request categories][5].

-[Tags][6] are a more flexible alternative to categories.
+[Tags][6] are a more flexible alternative to request categories.
 You can create tags on the fly and tag any request with as many tags as you want.

 ## Priority